fujitake/vantiq-related/vantiq-apps-development/vantiq-resources-introduction/docs/eng/hands-on-lab.md

 ### For Instructors
 - Trainees should have already been invited to Vantiq.
 - `event_generator` should be running in the instructor's environment.
-- Refer [here](https://vantiq.sharepoint.com/:f:/s/jp-tech/EvUXuLjTXnNKqCaJ0e5QapIBrkWoLn-rR1cj2jO-kruZaw?e=h5IUQP) for the current configuration.
+- Refer to [here](https://vantiq.sharepoint.com/:f:/s/jp-tech/EvUXuLjTXnNKqCaJ0e5QapIBrkWoLn-rR1cj2jO-kruZaw?e=h5IUQP) for the current configuration.

 ### For Trainees
 - Vantiq user registration should be completed.